 kubectl delete -f cert-manager.yaml(if you used Helm for the setup, them use Helm to uninstall it)

 - Delete existing cert-manager namespace :

-Make sure you do not have any remaining cert-manager resources running this command
+Make sure you do not have any remaining cert-manager resources running this command, the output should be

 Prepare your existing Ingresses by adding an annotation on each one of them with the right value, you can either use

 acme.cert-manager.io/http01-ingress-class(if it's enough for your Ingress Controller to pick up and expose the Ingress solver that will be created with this IngressClass) or